A complete guide to a luxuriously smooth custard filling for wide variety of pastries, cakes and tarts.

 - In a medium saucepan, bring milk and vanilla extract to a boil.
 Once it boils, turn the heat off.

-- Meanwhile, in a separate bowl, whisk egg yolks with sugar until pale.
+- Meanwhile, in a separate bowl, whisk egg yolks with sugar until smooth, thick and pale yellow.
 Then stir in flour and cornstarch.

 - To temper the egg yolk mixture, take about ½ cup of hot milk and add it into the egg yolk mixture, while stirring vigorously.
 (TIP: Place a damp towel under the bowl with egg yolk mixture to prevent it from sliding all over while you pour hot milk and whisking simultanuously.)